riebl/vanetza/docs/recipes/autotalks-sdk-build.md

 ### Compiling for Secton
 We assume you have copy of the Vanetza repository in your home directory at `$HOME`.
-Furthermore, there should be a symbolic link named `autotalks_secton_api` in your home directory, that links to the root of Secton SDK (the directory where the API is compiled).
+Furthermore, there should be a symbolic link named `autotalks_secton_api` in your home directory, that links to the root of Secton SDK (e.g., from `/home/your_user/autotalks_secton_api` to the API compilation directory).
 The build steps are then identical with the ones described in [How to build](vanetza-build-dependencies.md).
 Just note that for using Autotalks SDK you should use enable compilation of socktap, e.g. like this:

     :::shell
     cmake .. \